Striking clock: Rack striking

 In the late seventeenth century, rack striking was invented.
 Rack striking is so called because it is regulated by a rack and snail mechanism.
-The distance a rack is allowed to fall is determined by a snail-shaped cam, thereby regulating the number of times the bell is allowed to sound.
+The distance a rack can fall is determined by a snail-shaped cam, thereby regulating the number of times the bell is allowed to sound.
 There was a misconception during the 20th century that the rack and snail mechanism was invented by British clergyman Edward Barlow in 1675–6.
 In fact, the inventor is unknown.

-The snail-shaped cam is a part of the timekeeping train that revolves every twelve hours; often the snail is attached to the same pipe on which the hour hand is mounted.
-The diameter of the cam is largest at the one o'clock position, permitting the rack to move only a short distance, after which the striking train is stopped; it is smallest at the 12 o'clock position, which allows the rack to move the farthest.
+The snail-shaped cam is a part of the timekeeping train that revolves every twelve hours.
+The snail is often attached to the same pipe on which the hour hand is mounted.
+The diameter of the cam is largest at the one o'clock position, permitting the rack to move only a short distance, after which the striking train is stopped; it is smallest at the 12 o'clock position, which allows the rack to move the furthest.
 Striking stops when the last tooth of the rack has been taken up by the gathering pallet.

-Because the number of strikes on the hour is determined by the position of the snail which rotates in tandem with the hour hand, rack striking seldom becomes desynchronized.
-Rack striking also made possible the repeating clock, which can be made to repeat the last hour struck by pressing a button.
+Since the number of strikes on the hour is determined by the position of the snail which rotates in tandem with the hour hand, rack striking rarely becomes desynchronized.
+Rack striking also led to the repeating clock, which can be made to repeat the last hour struck by pressing a button.
 Rack striking became the standard mechanism used in striking clocks down to the present.